 .

-Kiparissi was where we chose to really enjoy the beach and indulge ourselves in the pleasures of the dolce far niente overlooking the Mediterranean.
+Kiparissi is where we chose to really enjoy the beach, slow down, and embrace the dolce far niente overlooking the Mediterranean.

-However, our stay was short — just two days — because we’re always eager to explore more of the wonders in southern Peloponnese.
+That said, our stay was short, just three days, because we’re always eager to explore more of the wonders of the southern Peloponnese.

-We stayed at Atalanti Apartments, a charming guesthouse just half a block from the beach, offering excellent service.
-Our small one-bedroom apartment featured two single beds in the living room, a double bed in the bedroom, a bathroom, a small kitchen, and a small balcony with a sea view.
+We stayed at Atalanti Apartments, a charming guesthouse just half a block from the beach, with excellent service.
+Our small one-bedroom apartment had two single beds in the living room, a double bed in the bedroom, a bathroom, a small kitchen, and a small balcony with a sea view.
 Not bad at all.

 .